 PH-14a.
 Thank you for comment.
-As described in Chapter 2, Project Alternatives, of the Draft EIR/EIS and the Final EIR/EIS, the project includes landscaping along each segment of roadways proposed for improvement.
+As described in Chapter 2, Project Alternatives, of the Draft EIR/EIS and the Final EIS, the project includes landscaping along each segment of roadways proposed for improvement.
 The plant selection will include both drought tolerant and native species.

-Also, as described in Section 2.2.2.6, Project Alternatives, of the Draft EIR/EIS and the Final EIR/EIS, within its jurisdiction, the City of Vacaville has committed to consult further with its citizens regarding the specific density and design of the landscaping within the linear park.
+In addition, as described in Chapter 2, Project Alternatives, of the Draft EIR/EIS and the Final EIS, within its jurisdiction, the City of Vacaville has committed to consult further with its citizens regarding the specific density and design of the landscaping within the linear park.
 It is anticipated that the landscaped buffer within the City of Vacaville would be more dense and lush than in other portions of the Alternative B alignment to buffer existing residential neighborhoods from the effects of the traffic on the roadway.